feitianjapanlee/ota_server/README.md

 - Integrate with your continuous delivery pipeline to push signed binaries into `ota_server/firmware_store`.
 - Extend the CLI to gate general rollouts on pilot feedback or telemetry thresholds.
-- Containerise the server (e.g., Docker + Gunicorn) once validated locally.
+- Harden the Docker image for production (multi-stage build, non-root user, monitored health checks).